 - 4 Agreements will be comprised of two components: the actual agreement and an - 5 operations plan.
-The agreement will outline the authority and general - 6 responsibilities of each party and the operations plan will define the specific - 7 operating procedures.
+The agreement will outline the authority and general - 6 responsibilities of each party and the operations plan will define the specific

+7 operating procedures.

-- Any agreement which obligates federal funds or commits anything of value must be signed by the appropriate warranted contracting officer.
-Specifications - 11 for funding responsibilities should include billing procedures and schedules for payment.
+- 9 Any agreement which obligates federal funds or commits anything of value 10 must be signed by the appropriate warranted contracting officer.
+Specifications 11 for funding representatives should include hilling precedures and schedules for - 11 for funding responsibilities should include billing procedures and schedules for payment.